Wayne Med-Direct scholarship

 To receive the WSUSOM scholarship, a student must meet the following award criteria.

-- Obtain a B.S. or B.A. at the completion of four consecutive undergraduate years
+- Obtain a B.S. or B.A. degree from the University at the completion of Student's Undergraduate Term.

-- Successfully complete the Medical College Admission Test (MCAT) with a score in at least the 75th percentile
+- Successfully complete the Medical College Admission Test (MCAT) with a score no less than the 70th percentile.

 - Be admitted to the WSUSOM M.D. program